TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 ## Anatomy of a DNS Message

 A user client can issue queries to any DNS provider that supports DNS over HTTPS via a vanilla fetch or curl call.
-However, aueries must be structured as a DNS message.
+However, queries must be structured as a DNS message.
 A DNS message has 5 fields, each of which are binary encoded in groups of 2-byte frames:

 - header - 6 frames (we'll construct this once and use it over and over)
 - question field - 2 frames + variable byte length Query field (we'll walk through constructing this here)